microsoft/Kusto-Query-Language/doc/geo-point-to-s2cell-function.md

 ---
 title: geo_point_to_s2cell() - Azure Data Explorer
-description: This article describes geo_point_to_s2cell() in Azure Data Explorer. ms.reviewer: mbrichko ms.topic: reference ms.date: 06/05/2021
+description: Learn how to use the geo_point_to_s2cell() function to calculate the S2 cell token string value of a geographic location. ms.reviewer: mbrichko ms.topic: reference ms.date: 12/14/2022
 ---
 # geo_point_to_s2cell()

-Calculates the S2 cell token string value for a geographic location.
+Calculates the S2 cell token string value of a geographic location.

 S2 Cell can be a useful geospatial clustering tool.
 The S2 Cell is a cell on a spherical surface and its edges are geodesics.
-S2 Cell has 31 levels of hierarchy with area coverage ranging from 85,011,012.19km² at the highest level of 0 to 0.44cm² at the lowest level of 30.
+S2 Cell has 31 levels of hierarchy with area coverage ranging from 85,011,012.19km² at the highest level of 0 to 0.44 cm² at the lowest level of 30.
 S2 Cell preserves the cell center well during level increase from 0 to 30.
 Two geographic locations can be very close to each other but have different S2 cell tokens.

 >[!NOTE]
 > If you invoke the [geo_s2cell_to_central_point()](geo-s2cell-to-central-point-function.md) function on an S2 cell token string that was calculated on longitude x and latitude y, the function won't necessarily return x and y.